Anyone headed to Grenada probably intends to enjoy some seafood here and there. However, Grenadian cuisine is known for much more than just that.

 9. Celebrate with sorrel drink

-This vivid red beverage is a must during the holiday season, when sorrel flowers are in bloom.
+This vivid red beverage is a must during the holiday season—when sorrel flowers are in bloom.
 Recipes typically include a handful of spices and some type of sweetener to offset the tartness.
-Dowe notes most versions contain alcohol as well.
-“If you’re going to someone’s home, nine out of ten times there will be white rum in it,” he says.
+Dowe notes most versions contain alcohol as well: “If you’re going to someone’s home, nine out of ten times, there will be white rum in the sorrel drink.”

 10. Try out your baking skills with sweet potato pudding

 This dessert probably sounds appealing if you enjoy sweet potato pie.
 In fact, the combination of cinnamon, nutmeg, and ginger in this dish gives it a similar flavor.
 Those who aren’t afraid to take on the kitchen will feel pretty comfortable making this one themselves.

 11. Taste local chocolate to satisfy your sweet tooth

 Cocoa tea is just the beginning for chocolate lovers visiting Grenada.
 The island has a number of companies that make delicious dark chocolate.
 You can opt for plain bars, but Dowe suggests trying the nutmeg-spiced version from Jouvay.

 12. Grab nutmeg ice cream to cool down

 Grenada grows and exports a significant amount of nutmeg, so it only makes sense that the spice frequently appears in popular dishes.
 Nutmeg ice cream is a Grenadian favorite, which you can find at most restaurants.
 You can also make it yourself if you have an ice cream machine.